JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 Packages in Julia tend to declare compatibility constraints on versions of their dependencies.
-This is done to ensure that you end up with a set of version that should work well with each other.
+This is done to ensure that you end up with a set of versions that should work well with each other.
 However, this means that sometimes the package manager might not give you the very latest version of all packages.
 Another reason why you might not have the latest version of a package is when new versions have been released since you last updated.
-This can sometimes be confusing when you for example hit a bug that have been fixed on a later version or when the documentation of the package is not in sync with what you are running locally.
+This can sometimes be confusing when you for example hit a bug that has been fixed on a later version or when the documentation of the package is not in sync with what you are running locally.

 Therefore, the package manager will now show a small indicator when installing packages or when using the status output (`pkg> st`) for packages that are not on the latest version.
-It will also try to predict if the package has a chance to be updated (`pkg> up`) or if some other packages in your environment is "holding it back" (have compatibility constraints that prevents the package from updating).
+It will also try to predict if the package has a chance to be updated (`pkg> up`) or if some other packages in your environment are "holding it back" (have compatibility constraints that prevent the package from updating).

-There is also a new flag `--outdated` that can be passed to the status printing to see what the latest versions are and what packages' compat are holding other packages back from updating.
+There is also a new flag `--outdated` that can be passed to the status printing to see what the latest versions are and what packages' compat is holding other packages back from updating.

 ![](/assets/blog/2022-1.8-highlights/pkg_upgrade.png)